ADITYA-PRATAP/TypingApp-Project/README.md

 To run the Chabi Typing App locally, follow these steps:

-1. Clone the repository: ``
+1. Clone the repository: `git clone https://github.com/ADITYA-PRATAP/ChabiProject.git`
-2. Navigate to the project directory: `cd typing-app`
+2. Navigate to the project directory: `cd ChabiProject`
 3. Install the dependencies: `npm install`

 ## Usage